Meet The Team

 Abigail Lucy Terry, Data and Communications Manager

-Abby grew up on the east end of Long Island, New York and has lived in Rhode Island for 4 years.
+Abby grew up on the east end of Long Island, New York and has lived in Rhode Island for 5 years.
 She completed her undergraduate degree in American Politics and Leadership Studies from the University of Rhode Island in May of 2019.
 She spent her first year post-grad volunteering with AmeriCorps VISTA at the Nonviolence Institute where she met James and Diana, and got introduced to the Reentry Campus Program for the first time.
-Abby manages the Reentry Campus Program's website and social media accounts, as well as its database.
-She comes to us with a wide range of nonprofit experiences and looks forward to sharing the story of the Reentry Campus Program throughout Rhode Island and beyond!
+Abby manages the Reentry Campus Program's website, newsletter, and social media accounts, as well as its databases.
+She comes to us with a wide range of nonprofit and political campaign experience and looks forward to sharing the story of the Reentry Campus Program throughout Rhode Island and beyond!

 Nayeli Candelier, Student Resource Specialist